Keyboard shortcuts

 1. Database Files: Located in the data/ directory

-3. Media Files: Stored in the public/ directory
+4. Media Files: Stored in the public/ directory (entire directory)

 Manual Backup Methods